mattddean/t3-app-router-edge-drizzle/README.md

 If you encounter an error (you will), please create an Issue so that we can fix bugs and learn together.

-**This is not intended for production.** For a production-ready full-stack application, use much more most stable [create-t3-app](https://github.com/t3-oss/create-t3-app).
+**This is not intended for production.** For a production-ready full-stack application, use the much more stable [create-t3-app](https://github.com/t3-oss/create-t3-app).

 This project is not affiliated with create-t3-app.